 - Sources

-The hyaluronic acid is a molecule naturally present in the body, known for its remarkable ability to attract and retain water.
+The hyaluronic acid is a naturally occurring molecule in the body, renowned for its remarkable ability to attract and retain water.
 Depending on its molecular weight, it can even bind up to 1,000 times its weight in water.
-However, while this property is beneficial for skin, it is less relevant for hair.
-Indeed, each hair fiber consists of three overlapping layers: the medulla, the innermost layer; the cortex, which accounts for nearly 80% of the hair; and the cuticle, the outer protective layer.
-The latter is formed by flat cells that overlap like shingles, and their cohesion is essential not only to limit water loss but also to prevent water from penetrating the hair.
+This property, highly beneficial for the skin, could also be relevant for hair.
+Indeed, each hair fiber is composed of three superimposed layers – the medulla, the innermost layer; the cortex, which makes up nearly 80% of the hair; and the cuticle, the external protective layer.
+The cuticle consists of flat cells that overlap like shingles, and their cohesion is essential for limiting water loss.

-To date, few studies have investigated the hair-related properties of hyaluronic acid.
-One study evaluated the effects of hyaluronic acid of different molecular weights on the mechanical properties of hair fibers.
-Hair swatches were treated with a spray containing 0.25% hyaluronic acid and then subjected to tensile testing to measure their strength.
-The results showed that only low-molecular-weight hyaluronic acid significantly increased hair fiber strength (+16%), without altering their elongation at break.
+To date, few studies have examined the hair-related properties of hyaluronic acid.
+One study evaluated the effects of hyaluronic acids of different molecular weights on the mechanical properties of hair fibers.
+For this purpose, hyaluronic acids of 1,460 kDa (high molecular weight), 370 kDa (medium molecular weight), and 42 kDa (low molecular weight) were used.
+Hair tresses were treated with a spray containing 0.25% of one of these hyaluronic acids, then subjected to tensile tests to measure their strength.
+The results showed that only the low molecular weight hyaluronic acid significantly increased the tensile strength of hair fibers (+16%), without altering their elongation at break.

 Scalp: how does it benefit from hyaluronic acid?

-Hyaluronic acid is particularly beneficial for the scalp, a frequently overlooked area.
+Hyaluronic acid is also beneficial for the scalp, an often-overlooked area.

-Just like facial skin, the scalp can be prone to dehydration, for example after frequent washes with harsh shampoos.
-Thanks to its hygroscopic properties, hyaluronic acid acts like a sponge to retain water in the tissues and restore the scalp’s water balance.
-Moreover, when it is of high molecular weight, hyaluronic acid can form a film on the surface of the scalp, protecting it from external aggressions and offsetting the drying effect of certain surfactants in shampoos.
+Just like facial skin, the scalp can be prone to dehydration, for example after too-frequent washes with harsh shampoos.
+Thanks to its hygroscopic properties, the hyaluronic acid acts like a sponge to retain water in the tissues and restore the scalp’s moisture balance.
+Moreover, when it has a high molecular weight, hyaluronic acid can form a film on the scalp’s surface, helping to protect it from external aggressors and counterbalance the drying effect of certain surfactants present in shampoos.

-Beyond its hydrating properties, hyaluronic acid also displays noteworthy anti-inflammatory effects for scalps prone to irritation, redness, or itching.
-Studies in vitro have shown that this molecule can modulate the immune response by acting on certain inflammatory mediators, such as interleukin-8, produced by skin cells under stress.
-By reducing the release of these cytokines, hyaluronic acid limits local inflammation and soothes discomfort.
-Furthermore, its high affinity for the CD44 receptor enables it to inhibit the production of prostaglandin E2 (PGE2) and matrix metalloproteinases, which are also involved in itching and irritation.
+Beyond its moisturizing properties, the hyaluronic acid also exhibits interesting anti-inflammatory effects for scalps prone to irritation, redness or itching.
+Studies in vitro have shown that this molecule can modulate the immune response by acting on certain inflammatory mediators, such as interleukin-8 produced by skin cells under stress.
+By reducing the release of these cytokines, hyaluronic acid limits local inflammation and soothes sensations of discomfort.
+Moreover, its strong affinity for the CD44 receptor enables it to inhibit the production of prostaglandin E2 (PGE2) and matrix metalloproteinases, which are also involved in itching sensations and irritation.

 Sources